arcrozier/final-project/DESIGN.md

 images are referenced in the appropriate way.
 At this point in the code, there are several helper methods that assist in the resizing of images in respond to a change in window size (`component****`).
 This was broken up to maximize readability.
 The code then covers what to do when the app is closed with the `windowClosing` method.

+// talk about update panel more

 ### ImageFilter
 This is a helper class within `Window` that sorts images from everything else when the user is